SonyaCore/V2RayGen/README.md

 ## **How XRayGen Works ?**

-XRayGen uses docker to pull XRay image from the docker registry and after that, it generates a configuration file to start XRay container.
+`XRayGen` uses docker to pull XRay image from the docker registry and after that, it generates a configuration file to start XRay container.

 it also creates a client side configuration file so you can use that with xray-core or v2ray-core.

+There is also `XRayAgent` for User Management on XRay Configuration which can be used for CRUD operations.

 ## **Usage**